 Leave without pay (LWOP)

 An employee with one or more years of continuous service credit who works a regular schedule of 30 hours or more per week may request a personal leave of absence.
-The University Corporation does not pay your share of the foundation-sponsored insurance program while you are on personal leave.
-Coverage may be continued if you write to the Human Resources department 14 days prior to the beginning of the leave period to make arrangements for all premium payments.
+The University Corporation does not pay your share of the foundation-sponsored insurance program while you are on personal vacation.
+However, coverage may be continued if you write to the Human Resources department 14 days before the beginning of the leave period to make arrangements for all premium payments.

 The University Corporation observes all federal and state laws regulating absence from work for military service.
-An unpaid leave of absence is granted to any employee fulfilling reserve training, National Guard duties, or active duty service requirements.
+Therefore, an unpaid leave of absence is granted to any employee fulfilling reserve training, National Guard duties, or active duty service requirements.

 All employees on active employment status are eligible for jury duty.
 Time off with pay for jury duty will be only for those hours the employee was scheduled to work.
 You will receive your regular University Corporation paycheck while on approved jury duty.